home and

 • Stone, R. 1999.
 "Coming to Grips With the Aral Sea's Grim Legacy".
 Science, vol. 284, no. 5411 (2 April 1999), pp. 30-33.

-Although the Aral Sea and the Caspian Sea are two separate case studies, similarities exist and comparing them would be useful to establish patterns (or lack thereof) in Disaster Diplomacy for long-term disasters.
+Although the Aral Sea and the Caspian Sea are two separate case studies, similarities exist and comparing them would be useful to establish patterns (or lack thereof) in disaster diplomacy for long-term disasters.

 Major obstacles to immediate and effective change are the unstable political climate and state rivalries throughout central Asia.
 Some cooperation amongst the countries affected has been identified, likely because of the impending, detrimental economic and political impacts.
 Resolution is inhibited by lack of funding, lack of outside interest, and lack of expertise in dealing with such complex, intertwined environmental and international political problems.
 Successes, either in small parts or over the entire scope of the environmental disasters, have the potential to yield further cooperation or to provide frameworks usable in the future for resolving regional challenges, including enmity.